 Stores in Japan have a clear price list, so you shouldn’t bargain or ask for a discount like other countries in Asia.

-However, in small areas, when you buy items such as fruits or vegetables, the sellers are usually happy to give you a little more.
+However, when you buy items such as fruits or vegetables in small areas, the sellers are usually happy to give you a little more.